Ventilated facades – exa | TECH |

-Another of the most popular trends are ventilated stone facades.
-Their country, timeless character makes the exa-TECH digital print collections quite the success.
+Another popular trend is stone ventilated facades.
+Their rustic and timeless character makes exa-TECH's digital printing collections a success.

 Wood ventilated facades

-The authentic character of wood can also be maintained with porcelain wood ventilated facades which combine the warmth of this material with the resistance and long-lastingness of ceramic.
+The authentic character of wood can also be maintained with porcelain wood ventilated facades which combine the warmth of this material with the strength and durability of ceramics.

 Ventilated facade price